smartstore/Smartstore/src/Smartstore.Modules/Smartstore.WebApi/Readme.md

 ﻿## Breaking changes in Smartstore Web API 5

-- For the highest level of interoperability with generic clients, the Web API now uses Basic authentication over HTTPS as recommended by OData protocol version 4.0.
+- HMAC authentication is no longer supported.
+For the highest level of interoperability with generic clients, the Web API now uses Basic authentication over HTTPS as recommended by OData protocol version 4.0.

+- Querying a single, simple property value via path **GET /EntitySet(id)/PropertyName** is no longer supported.
+Use the more flexible **$select** instead.
+Example old `/Categories(14)/Name`, new `/Categories(14)?$select=Name`.

 - For PUT and PATCH requests, the HTTP header **Prefer** with the value **return=representation** must be sent to get a status code 200 with entity content response.
 This is the default behavior of ASP.NET Core OData 8.0.
+Otherwise 204 "No Content" is returned.

 - The prefix of response headers changed from **SmartStore-Net-Api-** to **Smartstore-Api-**.
 More changes:
 <table>